HL7/fhir-saner/input/pagecontent/measure_library.md

 #### Software Component Name
 Computer friendly names enable developers to create software tools that facilitate measure implementation and automation.
-This profile recommends transforming the title into a name by removing spaces and special characters (any character other than A-Z, a-z and 0-9), using PascalCase to seperate boundaries between words.
+This profile recommends transforming the title into a name by removing spaces and special characters (any character other than A-Z, a-z and 0-9), using PascalCase to separate boundaries between words.
 This allows the name to be used in most computing languages and as the `id` for the resource in systems where user defined identifiers are supported for id values.

 1. `Library.name` **shall** be present.